 2. “A Lannister always pays his debts.”

 Another popular line, which has received cult status, this too can serve as a double entendre.
-Lannisters are filthy rich and they do pay back what they owe.
-However, this line can also mean that Lannisters are never to be messed with (as we learn multiple times in the show) because they will pay it back with aggression and wit.
+The Lannisters are filthy rich and they do pay back what they owe.
+However, this line can also mean that the Lannisters are never to be messed with (case in point, Cersei blowing up the Great Sept of Baelor) because they will pay it back with aggression and wit.

 3. “Hold the door.”

 If you are a real fan, this will hurt real close.
-Hodor has undoubtedly been one of the most fan-favourite characters.
+Hodor has undoubtedly been one of the most fan-favourite characters with a tragic ending.
 Although his only choice of words rival that of Groot, when the GoT Universe found out the reason for his single word vocabulary, it broke everyone’s heart.

 4. “Chaos isn’t a pit.
 Chaos is a ladder.”

-High Valyrian for “All men must die”, it is usually followed by “Valar Morghulis” (All men must serve).
-The reason why this quote probably got famous is because…characters dropped dead like turkey on Thanksgiving Day.
+High Valyrian for “All men must die”, it is usually followed by “Valar Dohaeris” (All men must serve).
+The reason why this quote probably got famous is because…characters on this show (especially, the male ones) drop dead like turkey on Thanksgiving Day.
 Arya first learnt about it after she used the coin she got from Jaqen H’ghar.

-6. “What do we stay to the God of Death?
+6. “What do we say to the God of Death?
 Not Today!”

 7. “The night is dark and full of terrors.”